-The 48th Annual Silverado Country Fair and Folk Festival is on October 13th-14th, 2018 (Saturday/Sunday).
+The 49th Annual Silverado Country Fair and Folk Festival is on October 12th-13th, 2019 (Saturday/Sunday).
 This an opportunity to experience what the Old West was like in the Santa Ana Mountains and have a great time.
 It is gonna’ be the best family event of the season and will explore the wonders of the area’s Old West rustic culture, great live music, tasty food, handmade arts and crafts, 1800’s period activities, children’s pumpkin patch, Steampunk costume contest, games and silly ‘ole timey’ contests, all nestled under the Oak trees below Orange County’s famous Saddleback Mountain.

 Down at the “fairgrounds” the Silverado Country Fair opens at 10:00 am with live music, dancing, and gun ‘slingin’ fun!
 Local art & craft merchants will be showin’ their wares and families can experience making old ‘timey crafts of the 1800’s with Mountain Man Joel Robinson & family dressed in period garb.
 Spurs & Satin WILD WEST Re-enactors will be shootin’ up the jointing silly skits while the fair’s resident Blacksmith is demonstrating ‘hot of the iron’ old timey works.
 Hungrier visitors will love the “by golly tastiest and wholesomest’ country cookin’ ya ever ate”served all weekend.
 For $5 to charity lock up your friends in the county jail and get a Wanted picture.

 Country, Western, Bluegrass, Folk & Blues bands will entertain throughout the weekend.
-2017 fair entertainment highlights include Girl Scouts Ballet Folklorico, Acjachemen Storytellers, Geoff Sarkissian, Lazy Brad Lewis and special guests.
-Sunday’s fair concludes with a jam session from Road Kill Kings, Hempstring Orchestra and Cubensis, and Orange County Grateful Dead cover band.
+2019 fair entertainment highlights include Girl Scouts Ballet Folklorico, Acjachemen Storytellers, Raffi by Jeffi, Brad Lewis and the Lazy Bastards, Tommy Carns & the Brother Jonathan, Amanda Richards & the Good Long Whiles, 3rd Degree Blues and Groovesession.
+Sunday’s fair concludes with a jam session from Road Kill Kings, Hempstring Orchestra and Cubensis, an Orange County Grateful Dead cover band.

 What the heck is the Silverado Country Fair?